 A recap of last night's New York Yankees/Toronto Game Two.

-Ryu went 6.2 innings, allowing just four hits, no earned runs, a walk, and struck out seven batters.
+Stripling went 6.2 innings, allowing just three earned runs and struck out nine batters.

 Jay's manager, Charlie Montoyo said Stripling was on.

 "He was great," said Montoyo at the postgame press conference.

 Marcus Semien and Cavan Biggio homered for the Blue Jays.

 Yankee's starting pitcher, Gerrit Cole pitched eight good innings, allowing just two earned runs.

 Yankee's closer, Aroldis Chapman got his 14th save of the season.